Things to Do in Caracas in October

 Best Activities in October

-Mercado de Chacao Food Exploration
+Mercado de Chacao and Los Palos Grandes Food Scene

-Sabana Grande Boulevard Evening Strolls
+Sabana Grande Boulevard and Plaza Venezuela Evening Scene

 October Events & Festivals